benjamin-m-weller/PokerTest/README.md

 After choosing a hashmap the problem came easily.
 I simply had to split each number into a char array, add them to the hashmap if they didn't exist already and assign a 1 as their value, or increment the value by one if the key did exist.

-Finally, my approach lent to easy classification, each type of possible output of the hashmap was easily testable in a big decision tree, and thus classification only took a few lines.
+Finally, my approach lent to easy classification, each type of possible output of the hashmap was easily testable in a big if statement, and thus classification only took a few lines.